arnikz/PIQMIe/README.md

 ## Usage

-Visit PIQMIe production instance at <http://piqmie.biotools.nl> (or <http://localhost:8080/> for local development).
-To view the sample data, follow _Sample Data_ tab and click on [results](http://localhost:8080/results/a000000000000000000000000000000000000001).
+To view the sample data on your local PIQMIe instance, follow _Sample Data_ tab and click on [results](http://localhost:8080/results/a000000000000000000000000000000000000001).

-Alternatively, upload your MaxQuant peptide (`evidence.txt`) and protein (`proteinGroups.txt`) lists including the corresponding sequence library in FASTA (`.fa|fasta`) to the web server, and press the _Submit_ button to process the input files.
+Alternatively, upload your own data files, i.e., MaxQuant peptide (`evidence.txt`) and protein (`proteinGroups.txt`) lists including the sequence library in FASTA (`.fa|fasta`), to the web server and click on the _Submit_ button to process the input files.
 After processing, click on the generated link to view the results.
-Note: For each session, a new (sub)directory `<DATA_DIR>/<jobID>` with I/O files will be created.
+Note: For each session, a new (sub)directory `<DATA_DIR>/<jobID>` including I/O files will be created.

 ## How to cite